NPR hires Deepa Fernandes as third host of 'Here & Now' – KION546

 She will join current hosts Robin Young and Scott Tong on Oct.
 10.

-Before joining the Chronicle, Fernandes had extensive public radio experience and has worked in Mexico, Cuba, Ecuador and other countries in Latin America and Asia.
+Before joining the Chronicle, Fernades had extensive public radio experience and has worked in Mexico, Cuba, Ecuador and other countries in Latin America and Asia.

 Beyond the hiring of Fernandes, NPR points out that in the past year or so, Leila Fadel, Ayesha Rascoe, Juana Summers and A Martinez have all been elevated to more prominent roles hosting news programs at the service.